Dame Fiona Reynolds DBE, President

 “Living in Cambridge, I yearn for the Peak District’s multi-layered horizons, secret valleys, ever-changing views and stunning edges.
 It means a lot to be your President and to have an additional reason to remind myself of the Peak District’s beauty.
 As our first National Park, the Peak District holds a treasured place in the nation’s conservation story.
 As does this CPRE branch, launched by Ethel Gallimore (later Haythornthwaite) who’s vision and bravery – even audacity – as a pioneer of the countryside protection movement is humbling.”

-Helen is an author based in Sheffield who grew up in.
+Helen is an author based in Sheffield who grew up in the Peak District.
 Her poetry has been shortlisted for various prizes including the T.S.
 Eliot Prize.
-She is a Lecturer in Creative Writing at Manchester Metropolitan University, was Derbyshire Poet Laureate and is a former Poet in Residence at The Wordsworth Trust..
+She is a Lecturer in Creative Writing at Manchester Metropolitan University, was Derbyshire Poet Laureate and is a former Poet in Residence at The Wordsworth Trust.

-Helen says of her role as ambassador for the Friends: “The Peak District has always been an integral part of my life, whether that’s as a climber, walker, runner or writer – many of my poems have been inspired by the edges and hills of Derbyshire.
+Helen says of her role as ambassador for the Charity: “The Peak District has always been an integral part of my life, whether that’s as a climber, walker, runner or writer – many of my poems have been inspired by the edges and hills of Derbyshire.
 I believe passionately that we should support and preserve the landscape that sustains us and the communities that landscape creates.
-I’m very proud to be a member of Friends of the Peak and even more proud to be an ambassador for such a thriving cause.
+I’m very proud to be a member of CPRE Peak District and South Yorkshire, and even more proud to be an ambassador for such a thriving cause.
 Sheffield wouldn’t be ‘the outdoor city’ without its proximity to accessible wild places and those places don’t protect themselves.
 I owe most of my writing to where I come from.”

-As well as being our tireless and brilliant transport campaigner, Anne has been vice-president since 2007.
+As well as being our tireless and brilliant transport campaigner, Anne has been vice-president of the Charity since 2007.
 She was also a board member and chair of the Campaign for National Parks.
-Anne was chair of Friends of the Peak District from 2002 – 2007.